-If all the rumours are true, L-arginine seems to be a versatile little amino acid.
-Some of its supposed benefits include reduced blood pressure, relief from angina, and even increased output in the gym (although this is more likely to be founded in “broscience” than actual science).
+L-arginine is a versatile little amino acid.
+Some of the supposed benefits of taking it include reduced blood pressure, relief from angina, and even increased output in the gym (although this last one is more likely to be founded in “broscience” than actual science).

-It is also rumoured to improve erectile function.
-In this complete guide to L-Arginine for erections, we delve into the science behind L-Arginine’s reported ability to improve erectile function, and examine just how effective it is for treating erectile dysfunction.
+L-arginine is also believed to improve erectile function.
+In this complete guide to L-arginine for erections, we delve into the science behind L-arginine’s ability to improve erectile function and examine just how effective it is for treating erectile dysfunction.

-L-arginine is a naturally-occurring amino acid that is produced in the body.
-It is also found in red meat, fish, poultry, and other protein-rich foods.
+L-arginine is a naturally-occurring amino acid that's produced in the body.
+It's also found in red meat, fish, poultry, and other protein-rich foods.
 For our vegan friends, L-arginine can be found in high-protein food sources such as soy, whole grains, and beans.

-In summary, NO is made from L-arginine by the action of nitric synthase enzymes.
-The reason why NO is such a big deal when it comes to getting erections is because it is a vasodilator - meaning it widens the blood vessels in your penis.
+In a nutshell, NO is made from L-arginine by the action of nitric synthase enzymes.
+The reason why NO is such a big deal when it comes to getting erections is because it's a vasodilator - meaning it widens the blood vessels in your penis.

 Erections are essentially the result of increased blood flow to the penis.
 By widening blood vessels, NO allows more blood to enter the penis, which results in stronger, harder erections.